wyattworks4u/nathanwyatt/README.md

 - 🙋🏻‍♂️  Hello World, I’m @nathanwyatt
-- 🐍  Python Engineer in the making
+- 🐍  Python Developer & Social Engineer
-- ✔️  Here to find my soul mate.
+- ✔️  Here to Discover & to Contribute
-- 👽  This is him.
-Lol
 - ✨  To Be Continued...